 The Engineer shall coordinate with CDOT Environmental for guidance on sizing Wildlife crossings.
-Underpasses designed for deer and elk should be a minimum of 13 ft. high by 23 ft. wide (see Figure 12-1), but preferred dimensions may be greater than those minimums.
+Underpasses designed for deer and large mammals should be a minimum of 13 ft. high by 23 ft. wide (see Figure 12-1), but preferred dimensions may be greater than those minimums.
 Coordinate with Environmental group for project specific requirements.
+These dimensions are based on FHWA guidance.
 If wildlife underpass openings do not meet the minimum dimensions shown in Figure 12-1, a variance is required unless approved by the Environmental group and coordination is documented.
 All crossings shall provide a line of sight through the structure, and the structure invert elevation shall be below existing grade to maintain the natural path.